kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 -->

 ###### What steps should be taken if SLOs are not being met to determine the problem?

+- The feature can be disabled by setting the feature-gate to false if the performance impact of it is not tolerable.
+- The peer-to-peer connection between API servers should be checked to ensure that the remote API servers are reachable from a given API server

 ## Implementation History